Northeast Kingdom: Solid waste disposal

 The Northeast Kingdom Waste and Central Vermont Solid Management Districts are in charge of implementing Vermont's Act 148, initiating mandatory recycling.
 In 2014, the NEK recycled about 20%, low for the state which averages 30–36%.
 Recycling rates in the Central Vermont District meet the state average.
 An average citizen here produces 2 lb of trash per person per day, compared to 3 lb for the rest of the state.
 The budget for the 2016 calendar year was $716,673.
 Towns or haulers were charged $23.25 per ton.
 The Kingdom produced about half the national average of trash.
 This is the result of lower incomes and fewer places to shop.

 In popular culture

 Peacham was used as the filming location for the 1993 movie Ethan Frome, based on the novel of the same name.
-The 1996 film, The Spitfire Grill was largely shot in Peacham.
+The 1996 film The Spitfire Grill was largely shot in Peacham, and the waterfall scene shot at Big Falls over the Mississquoi River in Troy Vermont.

 Robert Frost wrote a poem with the Kingdom as its topic entitled "A Servant to Servants".

-Archer Mayor's 2nd book in the Joe Gunther series, Borderlines, is set in the Northeast Kingdom, in the fictional town of Gannet.
-It was published in 1990.
+Several of Archer Mayor's books in the Joe Gunther series based on a Vermont detective are set in the Northeast Kingdom.

+Chris Bohjalian's novel Midwives places most of its action in the Northeast Kingdom.